Card game “Makao”

 Macao

-This version stands out because players can “go to war” and thus increase the number of cards the opponent has to draw.
-War is initiated with twos, threes, and the kings of clubs and hearts.
-It is important to note that during war, the suit and value of the cards become irrelevant.
+This version is distinguished by the fact that players can “go to war” and thus increase the number of cards taken by the opponent.
+War is waged with twos, threes, and the kings of spades and hearts.
+It is important to mention that during war, the suit and value of the cards become irrelevant.

-For example, if the opponent discards the king of clubs, you can place a two or three on top, and the turn passes to the player sitting to your left.
-During war, a player might have to draw up to 20 cards!
-For example, two-three-two-king of clubs-king of hearts.
-Additionally, during war, queens have special powers.
-Queens are considered regular cards when not in war.
+For example, if the opponent discards the king of spades, you can discard a two or a three on top, and the turn goes to the player sitting to your left.
+During war, a player may have to take up to 20 cards!
+For example, two-three-two-king of spades-king of hearts.

-The queen of hearts stops the war and prevents the player from drawing additional cards.
+The queen of hearts stops the war and prevents the player from taking additional cards.

-The queen of clubs changes the direction of the game during war.
+The queen of spades changes the direction of the game during war.

-The queen of spades allows the player to choose who will take the next turn (they cannot choose themselves).
+The queen of clubs allows the player to choose which player will make the next move (cannot choose themselves).

 The queen of diamonds skips the next player during war.

-Additionally, jokers are used, which can replace any card.
+Additionally, jokers are played, which replace any card.

-When a four is discarded, the next player must skip their turn unless they have a four.
-If the next player also does not have a four, the turn passes to the player sitting to their left.
-If no one has any more fours, the player with the four can repeat their turn up to 4 times.
+After discarding a four, the next player must skip their turn unless they have a four.
+If the next player also does not have a four, the turn goes back to the player sitting to their left.
+If no one else has fours, the player with them can repeat their turn up to 4 times.